cdreetz/ai-bb/README.md

 ## Personal notes

-- It is my general belief that this applies to most cases, but 10x more important for AI applications.
-Also why I don't use stuff like langchain.
-People should be writing these functions themselves and DEFINITELY should not use anything that abstracts away prompts.
+- People should be writing these functions themselves and DEFINITELY should not use anything that abstracts away prompts.
 How can you possibly control an AI application if you don't even know the prompts being used?
 - Give a man a fish...
-- Less abstraction, better guides and docs >>>>>> abstracting everything away and shitty docs
+- Less abstraction, better guides and docs >>>>>> abstracting everything away and unhelpful docs
-- I think this is what they call DevEx